plebhash/sv2-explained/md/01-mining.md

 ## Mining history and evolution

 In October 2010, the first mining device based on GPUs was developed.
-The GPU’s excellence at computing simple mathematical operations in parallel, the global hashrate increased, leading to a network difficulty increase.
+The GPU’s excellence at computing simple mathematical operations in parallel caused the global hashrate increase, also increasing the overall network `difficulty target`.

 In 2011 FPGAs came into the mining game.
-They were even faster than GPUs, contributing to the ever-increasing network hashrate, and difficulty.
+They were even faster than GPUs, contributing to the ever-increasing network hashrate, and and `difficulty target`.

 ---